Application Guidelines – Sport Support Program – National Sport Organization and National Multisport Services Organization

 We reserve the right to audit your accounts and records to ensure compliance with the terms and conditions of your funding agreement.
 We also conduct periodic Program evaluations, during which you may be required to present documentation.

-You must keep any records, documents, or other information that may be required to perform an audit or evaluation for five years following the end of the funding.
+You must keep any records, documents, or other information that may be required to perform the audit or the evaluation for five years.
 Demonstrated failure to maintain such records may result in the repayment of amounts previously received.

 Contact us